Produced Water Treating

 DAF / IGF Flotation — Engineering Fundamentals

-Microbubble-oil agglomeration, saturator design, A/O ratio sizing, DAF vs IGF tradeoffs.
+Microbubble-oil agglomeration, saturator design, air-to-oil ratio sizing, and the DAF vs IGF tradeoffs.

 1. Why flotation?